-JAPANESE NAME: Atode no kyusu (後手の急須, literally “back hand tea pot”)
+Meaning: Ushirode no kyusu (後手の急須), literally "back hand tea pot".

-Kyusu (C) is called houhin, a kyusu without a handle and used mainly for steeping gyokuro tea.
+Design: A houhin is a kyusu without a handle and used mainly for steeping gyokuro tea or very high grade sencha.
 In addition, it has a wider spout compared to the other types of kyusu.
 Although it does not have a handle, gyokuro is steeped using water temperature around 60 degrees or lower so there is no need to worry about burning your hands!